 Here you will find University of Minnesota research opportunities for College of Biological Sciences undergraduate students.

-The Mortari Lab performs human tissue engineering and bioprinting research.
-The lab has a work-study position available for an undergrad student in the College of Biological Sciences or College of Science and Engineering.
-The position will provide the student with an opportunity to start at the ground-level of a regenerative medicine research laboratory and begin building tangible research skills for their future career.
+A work-study position for general laboratory maintenance and cell culture for the Bioprinting Facility is now open.
+The position will provide the student with an opportunity to start at the ground-level of a regenerative medicine research laboratory and begin building tangible research skills.
+Learn more.

 Neuroeconomics and decision making lab looking for motivated undergraduates to fill some volunteer research assistant positions starting this fall.
 About 6-10 hours per week.
 For more information check out our lab website at http://haydenlab.com.

 Pain research lab at the Department of Anesthesiology is looking for a undergrad student volunteer who is interested in gaining research experience while supporting the lab with a variety of research projects.
 This is an immediate opening.